larsop/esri_union/README.md

 # How it works in more details :

 * Fist we have to create grid that has cells that varies with the map density.
 If there are many polygons in one area, this area will get small cells in in areas with no polygons the will verry big cell.
 This is done by using the using the code from https://github.com/larsop/content_balanced_grid.
 * The default number off rows pr cell is 3000.
 The number of polygons pr. cell depends on much memory you have and the density of points.
+In some cases we see that reducing the cell size do reduce that chance of topology exceptions.
 * We can now divide an conquer and work us through cell by cell.
 (We can also work on each cell i parallel if needed)
 * In each cell the followings happens
     * Get the content from both layers for the current cell